Table of contents

 • Test every form on desktop and mobile before launch.
 Submit a test entry and verify it appears in HubSpot CRM with the correct properties, lifecycle stage, and workflow enrolment.

 Time estimate: 3 to 7 days.
 This phase is short but high-stakes.
-A broken form on your pricing page costs you actual pipeline.

 Step 6: Pre-launch QA and redirect implementation